-In response to these issues, government authorities in the U.S. and other countries have initiated and may continue to engage in administrative and legislative action, including the Dodd-Frank Wall Street Reform and Consumer Protection Act and resulting rulemaking intended to address both short- and long-term difficulties facing the housing and mortgage lending markets, mortgage backed securities, the financial services industry and the broader economy.
+In response to these issues, government authorities in the U.S. and other countries have initiated and may continue to engage in administrative and legislative action, including the Dodd-Frank Wall Street Reform and Consumer Protection Act and resulting rulemaking.
 These government actions include, but are not limited to, restrictions on investment activities; increased oversight, regulation and involvement in financial services company practices; adjustments to capital requirements; the acquisition of interests in and the extension of credit to private entities; and increased investigation efforts into the actions of companies and individuals in the financial service industry.
 No one can predict any action that might be taken or the effect any action or inaction will have.
 It is possible that any actions taken by government authorities will not address or help improve the state of these difficulties as intended.
-No one can predict the impact that the these difficulties will have on the economy, generally or financial services companies.
+No one can predict the impact that these difficulties will have on the economy, generally or financial services companies.
 These difficulties and corresponding government action or inaction may have far reaching consequences and your investment may be adversely affected by such developments.